 Tourism rentals force some longtime Mexico City residents out of housing

-Mexico City is the latest major metropolitan area to impose restrictions on Airbnb.
-The move comes amid soaring housing prices in Mexico's capital.
-Emily Green reports.
+Mexico City is the latest major metropolitan area to impose restrictions on Airbnb, after New York and Barcelona.
+As Emily Green reports, soaring housing prices have displaced many longtime residents.

 EMILY GREEN, BYLINE: There's a reason foreigners flock to Mexico City.
 It has balmy 70-degree weather year-round.
 There are tons of trees and terrific food and culture.
 Plus, it's relatively inexpensive, at least compared to cities like New York and Los Angeles.